FlicAnderson/2024-03-28_EPCC-devpersonas/presentation-prep.md

 So it looks like there's some real differences going on amongst our developers - dare I say, are groupings starting to form?

 A to our Q: the developers assigned to 'both' types of feature are much more active within the codebase!
 This suggests a positive correlation between the two measures.

-But is this really the case?
+Is this really the case?
+And might this be the basis of developing 'research development personas' to categorise development practices in research software repositories??

 #### Call to Action:
-Come to my poster to find out whether this is really the case, and what I plan to do to investigate further!
+Come to my poster to find out the answers to those questions, and what I plan to do to investigate further!

 Thanks for your attention!
 (give my name and poster location)

+### Length: aim to finish at 2min 50sec

 #### Concepts I need to make sure I explain:
   - RS
   - repositories s.a. github
-  - issue tickets - these are items where
+  - issue tickets - these are pages where development tasks can be discussed and prioritised
-  - pull requests - these are branches of code which a developer wants to be added to the codebase
+  - pull requests - these are branches of code which a developer wants to be added to the existing codebase
   - assignment categories
   - commits
   - 10x programmer concept
   - 'developer personas'

-### Pause points in my talk:
-  - context
-  - key graph
-  - takeaways

-### Length: aim to finish at 2min 50sec

-## Stuff NOT to include:

-#### Next Steps

- - clustering developers into 'personas' by their practices (e.g. those assigned more 'responsibility' with more PRs + those who are more active in terms of commits == 'superstar developers' vs devs without assigned items and who have low commit numbers?)
- - combine with code analysis tools to look at correlations with various 'code metrics' - do 'best practices' result in 'high quality code'?
- - compare to 'citations' and 'users (contributors not core-devteam)' of the software and 'usage (via forks, stars, watching etc)' with repo practices to check correlation: do 'best practices' result in 'widely used' code?
- - do projects with specific persona types of developers onboard create 'more successful' projects than others? (considering metrics such as usage, citations, code quality)
- - combine developer survey data + repo data to combine 'what' and 'why'!

-'Threads' to add to the clustering:
-  - external user vs developer?
-  - mentions in issue tickets
-  - commit frequency
-  - average code files touched per commit
-  - average time to close issue ticket / PR

-Future work: users vs devrs/users;